Cost estimates aren’t just about getting the number right—they’re about setting the right financial expectations from the outset.

-Unfortunately for project and resource managers, humans can’t see into the future.
-And that’s what makes cost estimation for projects a daunting task.
+Unfortunately for project and resource managers, humans can’t see into the future and that’s what makes cost estimation for projects a daunting task.

-- what a project cost estimate is
+- What a project cost estimate is

-- how you can create one
+- How to create one

-- and methods and tools for cost estimation.
+- Methods and tools for cost estimation

 What is cost estimation in project management?

-Accurate project cost estimating with resource management software
+Get your estimates right with resource management software

 You can estimate how much a given project might cost in different ways.
 Here are five cost estimation techniques and who they might work best for—but remember, this list is not exhaustive.